it-at-m/ehrenamt-justiz/ehrenamt-justiz-aenderungsservice/README.md

 | multiplier | Configuration is used, if blocking entry.
 Multiplier for the waiting time after the first faulty call of the backend |
 | maxInterval | Configuration is used, if blocking entry.
 Maximum waiting time  |

-A “blocking entry” in Kafka listener contexts refers to a situation where a consumer (in this case a Kafka listener) is blocked from processing messages and is unable to consume new messages from a Kafka partition until the current processing is complete (For example timeout ).
+A “blocking entry” in Kafka listener contexts refers to a situation where a consumer (in this case a Kafka listener) is blocked from processing messages and is unable to consume new messages from a Kafka partition until the current processing is complete (For example, timeout when calling the backend or when calling the Residents registration EAI).